-The evacuation of visitors and contractors will be the responsibility of the person they are visiting or working for.
+The evacuation of visitors and contractors will be the responsibility of the person they are visiting or for whom they are working.

 The school will implement its Fire Safety Policy to ensure that staff, pupils and visitors are safe and aware of the potential risks of fire.